rebus-org/RebusSamples/PubSub/README.md

 ## PubSub

 This sample demonstrates how a publisher can publish messages to two subscribers.

+The type-based router is used (which means that you subscribe/unsubscribe to specific message types) along with a local subscription storage (which means that the publisher stores subscriptions locally, and subscribers must subscribe by sending a `SubscribeRequest` to the publisher).

 Make sure you start the publisher first, because it will need to create its own input queue.